At a glance

 Cut into a good one and the order of sensations is the egg's to set.
 The crumb gives a short dry crack at the rim, and then the yolk lets go, warm and loose, sliding down into the crust and darkening it where it soaks.
 Under that the beef pulls with a faint iron chew, and the salt of the crumb reads through the fat of the yolk.
 It eats heavy and it is meant to.
 This is the milanesa loaded for a full meal rather than a quick lunch, the version ordered when chips are coming on the side and nobody intends to be hungry after, the soft yolk and the fried shell working against each other in the hand.

 Held against the rest of the family, the egg is what marks it.
 Strip the eggs and it is a plain milanesa al pan.
-Add ham and melted cheese and tomato sauce and it has crossed toward the napolitana; pile on lettuce and tomato and the egg and the lot and it is a completa.
-The line worth drawing is with the milanesa con huevo, which is the same idea built smaller, often a single egg folded in rather than two ridden on top; a caballo specifically wants the pair, sitting up on the meat, presented to be broken.
-A cutlet that swapped beef for chicken under the same two eggs is not a different sandwich either, just a chicken milanesa a caballo; the eggs, not the meat, are what the name is about.
+Add ham and melted cheese and tomato sauce and it has crossed toward the napolitana; pile on lettuce and tomato and egg and the lot and it is a completa.
+A cutlet that swapped beef for chicken under the same two eggs is not a different sandwich, just a chicken milanesa a caballo; the eggs, not the meat, are what the name is about.

 The eggs also tell you something about how Argentines eat their fried things, which is generously and on top.
 The a caballo finish is a marker of abundance, the move that turns a cutlet or a steak or a plate of chips into a square meal, and it carries a faint working-class swagger: more food, richer food, the yolk as a free sauce nobody had to cook.
-It is bodegón food and home-kitchen food, the order you place when you want the milanesa at its most filling, and the language is exact about it.
-Two eggs is a caballo; one is a medio caballo; the diner does the rest with a knife.
+It is bodegón food and home-kitchen food, the order you place when you want the milanesa at its most filling.

 The figure behind the phrase is older and wider than the milanesa, and it is not Argentine in origin.
 Cooks across Europe had long served a fried egg over a piece of meat and named it for the rider it resembled.
-The French menu calls a steak finished this way à cheval, "on horseback," and an egg served so is an œuf à cheval, the yolk and white sitting on the meat like a saddle; the same image carries into the Portuguese and Brazilian bife a cavalo.
+The French menu calls a steak finished this way à cheval, "on horseback," and an egg served so is an oeuf à cheval; the same image carries into the Portuguese and Brazilian bife a cavalo.
 Argentina took the figure and made it a general-purpose verb of the table, applied to whatever it pleased rather than to one named plate.

 The sandwich itself has no such date, and no Argentine source pretends otherwise.
-There is no first kitchen and no founding year for two fried eggs on a milanesa in a roll; it is a portable habit, the a caballo finish reached for by whoever wanted the cutlet richer.
-What can be fixed is the language.
-In Argentine and Uruguayan usage a caballo means a dish crowned with two fried eggs, a medio caballo just one, the eggs read as riders on the meat below, the same crown the milanesa wears as the bife a caballo it took the move from on the tables of the Río de la Plata.
+There is no first kitchen and no founding year for two fried eggs on a milanesa in a roll; it is a portable habit, the egg finish reached for by whoever wanted the cutlet richer.
+What can be fixed is the origin of the move it borrows: the bife a caballo, documented in Doña Petrona's kitchen since 1934, is the older form the sandwich version inherited.